nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_3/Lesson_3/readme.md

 ### Example Data Licenses and Reuse

 Here is an example of how a data license can affect reuse.
-Coupled Model Intercomparison Project Phase 6 (CMIP6) consists of the “runs” from around 100 distinct climate models being produced across 49 different modeling groups.
+Coupled Model Intercomparison Project Phase 6 (CMIP6) consists of the "runs" from around 100 distinct climate models being produced across 49 different modeling groups.
 This is the data that is used to understand what our future climate might look like.
 You have probably seen images that use this data in articles about Earth’s changing climate and how it may impact our lives.
 Previous versions of these data were licensed CC-BY-NC-SA (cite-noncommercial- sharealike).

 <img src="../images/media/image35.jpeg" style="width:100%;height:auto;" />